 Ah, Italy.
 There’s nowhere else on earth quite like it.
-The boot-shaped country’s twenty regions are varied in their landscapes, cuisine, and architecture.
+The boot-shaped country’s 20 regions are as varied as their landscapes, cuisine, and architecture.
 But one quality remains consistent.
 Italy is beautiful.

 Italy is about beautiful food, beautiful buildings, beautiful art, and a beautiful way of life.
 It’s the land of philosophers and sculptors, of fragrant lemon groves and rolling vineyards.
 It’s where friends linger over cocktails and dinner is considered a several-hour event.

-Italy is a destination travelers return to again and again because you can’t absorb all the country’s beauty in one trip.
-And even if you could, as soon as you leave Italy you begin daydreaming about your return.
-So, naturally, when we designed our new Country Intensive Voyages, we planned a few itineraries calling on Italy.
-These voyages visit many ports in a single country, allowing guests to truly soak up that destination’s culture.
+And it’s a destination travelers return to again and again, because you really can’t absorb all the country’s beauty in one trip.
+Even if you could, as soon as you leave Italy, you begin daydreaming about your return.

-There is no shortage of things to see and do in Italy, whether it’s your first trip there or your fiftieth.
-To help spark some ideas for your next Italian cruise, here are seven of the best things to do onshore.
+Fortunately, there’s countless things to see and do in Italy, whether it’s your first trip or your fiftieth.
+To help spark some ideas for your next Italian journey or country-intensive voyage with us, here are seven of the best things to do onshore.

-Seasonality is integral to Italian cuisine, which means that the food you eat during your vacation will be influenced by the time of year.
-It will also be influenced by the region, as local food is more than just a movement in Italy.
-It’s a way of life.
-Want to know more?
-Check out this quick guide to eating in ten of Italy’s major regions.
+Seasonality is also integral to Italian cuisine, which means that the food you eat during your vacation is influenced by the time of year.
+Plus, it’s influenced by the region, as local food is more than just a movement in Italy: It’s a way of life.

 2. Embrace La Dolce Vita.